-Dr Manjit Kala trained at Charing Cross Hospital in London and then completed a three year general practice training program at the Hammersmith Hospital.
+Dr Manjit Kala is a General Practitioner who trained at Charing Cross Hospital in London and then completed a three year general practice training program at the Hammersmith Hospital.
 She is a highly experienced GP and ran her own surgery in Perth for 18 years before relocating to Melbourne in 2006.

 Manjit joined Collins Street Medical Centre in 2008 and has improved antenatal care, providing shared antenatal care with the Royal Women’s Hospital, The Mercy and Sunshine Hospital.
-She has interests in women’s health including shared antenatal care, mental health, skin cancer screening and excision of skin lesions.
+She has interests in women’s health including shared antenatal care, mental health, weight loss management, skin cancer screening and excision of skin lesions.

-Dr Andrea Lung completed her medical training at Melbourne University in 1992.
+Dr Andrea Lung is a General Practitioner who completed her medical training at Melbourne University in 1992.
 In 1995 she was awarded the CSCT from the Royal Australian College of Obstetricians and Gynaecologists and obtained her Fellowship of the Royal Australian College of General Practitioners in 1997.

 Andrea is a very experienced GP who worked at Ashwood Medical Group and then Victoria Harbour Medical Clinic from 1996 to 2007.
 Andrea worked in Double Bay in the Cooper Street Clinic run by Professor Kerryn Phelps from 2008 to joining us in 2012.